Usage-based insurance

-Usage-based insurance (UBI), also known as pay as you drive (PAYD), pay how you drive (PHYD) and mile-based auto insurance, is a type of vehicle insurance whereby the costs are dependent upon type of vehicle used, measured against time, distance, behavior and place.
+Usage-based insurance (UBI), also known as pay as you drive (PAYD), pay how you drive (PHYD) and mile-based auto insurance, is a type of vehicle insurance whereby the costs are dependent upon type of vehicle used, measured against time, distance, behavior (Driver scoring) and place.

 This differs from traditional insurance, which attempts to differentiate and reward "safe" drivers, giving them lower premiums and/or a no-claims bonus.
 However, conventional differentiation is a reflection of history rather than present patterns of behaviour.
 This means that it may take a long time before safer (or more reckless) patterns of driving and changes in lifestyle feed through into premiums.

 Concept

 The simplest form of usage-based insurance bases the insurance costs simply on distance driven.
 However, the general concept of pay as you drive includes any scheme where the insurance costs may depend not just on how much you drive but how, where, and when one drives.

 Pay as you drive (PAYD) means that the insurance premium is calculated dynamically, typically according to the amount driven.
 There are three types of usage-based insurance: